Ye Jia

-Early life
+Early career

-Ye Jia was born on 1 December 1981 in Shanghai, China.
-He played for amateur football team Shanghai Tianna in China Amateur Football League in 2002.
-After a season, another local club Shanghai The 9 bought Shanghai Tianna, turned professional and started to participate in China League Two, so Ye Jia became a professional football player.
+Born in Shanghai, Ye began his football career for amateur club Shanghai Tianna in 2002.
+After a season, his club was bought by another local side, Shanghai The 9 in China League Two.
+Thus, Ye became a professional footballer.

 Club career

 Shanghai The 9

-As his first professional team experience, Ye Jia did not contemplate breaking into the first team immediately but looked up to senior players like Ebelio Ordóñez.
+As his first professional team experience, Ye did not contemplate breaking into the first team immediately but looked up to senior players like Ebelio Ordóñez.
 He always was a substitution player in league matches.

 Tai Po

-In the 2007–2008 season, Tai Po was the finalist of the FA Cup.
+In the 2007–08 season, Tai Po was the finalist of the FA Cup.
 Ye scored an important goal for the club against South China and brought the club to the final.
-This is the first time of the club to be the finalist of the FA Cup.
+This is the first time the club has been the finalist in the FA Cup.

-Tai Po got 3 straight wins against Tuen Mun Progoal, Sheffield United and Pegasus in the 2008–2009 season.
+Tai Po got 3 straight wins against Tuen Mun Progoal, Sheffield United and Pegasus in the 2008–09 season.
 As Ye was suspended for the first match, he played as a striker in the next 2 matches, giving 2 assists and a goal for the club.
-He also scored for the club in the semi-finals of FA Cup against Kitchee and Tai Po got into the final.
+He also scored for the club in the semi-finals of the FA Cup against Kitchee and Tai Po got into the final.

-In the 2009–2010 season, Ye scored 7 goals in the first 6 matches.
+In the 2009–10 season, Ye scored 7 goals in the first 6 matches.
 Moreover, in the match against Tuen Mun Progoal, he scored 4 goals.